ericwbailey/ericwbailey.website/source/published/i-love-my-slightly-smart-tiny-tv.md

 And this delight is the actual, earnest version of the term.
 It’s not the tech-diluted meaning, where a stakeholder can push their own “numbers go up“ agenda to make some part of the experience worse.

-It’s such a rare thing these days to see technology evoke this kind of unvarnished, positive emotion.
+It’s such a rare thing these days to see technology evoke this kind of unvarnished, positive emotion when it comes to anything tech-related.
 This feeling is why I felt compelled to commit ~1,250 words to code to ramble on about a little electronic tchotchke.

-It’s less about the [retrocomputing](https://en.wikipedia.org/wiki/Retrocomputing), and more about sharing this moment with others.
-It’s about the joy of the experience, and the joy of sharing that experience with others.
+It’s less about the [retrocomputing](https://en.wikipedia.org/wiki/Retrocomputing), and more about the joy of the experience.
+Even more importantly, it’s about the joy of sharing this experience with others.

 I encourage you to find your own version of the TinyTV: A simple, straightforward digital experience that brings uncomplicated fun into your and other people’s lives.